ericdaat/flask-assets-bootstrap/README.md

-# A minimal Flask application with Bootstrap Sass
+# A minimal Flask application with Bootstrap assets

 ## 1. Why this repository ?